Unidata/nexus-IaC/README.md

-This project contains code for the [orchestration and configuration]( https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c#3f44) of a Nexus Repository Manager in the cloud.
+This project contains code for the [orchestration and configuration]( https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c#3f44) of a Nexus Repository Manager 3 instance in the cloud.
 At first, only orchestration for localhost (via [Vagrant](https://www.vagrantup.com/)) and [OpenStack](https://www.openstack.org/) are provided.

 ## Working with submodules - IMPORTANT!!